DockerDiscordControl/DockerDiscordControl-Mac/SECURITY.md

 | 4.x.x   | :x:                | End of life             |
 | < 4.0   | :x:                | No longer supported     |

-**Note:** We strongly recommend always using the latest stable version for the best security and feature support.
+**Note:** DDC is developed and maintained by a single person as a passion project.
+While we strive to provide timely security updates, please understand that response times may vary based on real-life commitments.
+We strongly recommend always using the latest stable version for the best security and feature support.

 ## Reporting a Vulnerability